-Modsy might consider itself an interior design service, but the company doesn’t employ a single “interior designer”—only stylists.
-All employees work remotely using its proprietary 3-D technology; anyone with a degree in interior design, architecture, art history or graphic design is welcome to apply, and the brand has said it’s a good fit for recent grads.
+Modsy is an interior design service, but the company doesn’t employ a single “interior designer”—only stylists.
+The team works remotely using Modsy's proprietary 3-D technology; anyone with a degree in interior design, architecture, art history or graphic design is welcome to apply, and the brand has said it’s a good fit for recent grads.
 But when Modsy hires people with limited or no experience, how does it prepare them to work with clients?

 "In order to hire the most talented pool of stylists, we've implemented a multi-level test and certification system,” Alessandra Wood, Modsy director of style, tells Business of Home.
 “During the process, candidates take a design test during which they have an hour to style a room using Modsy's proprietary software.”

 If they succeed in the test (based on taste level, styling ability and artistic skill) and the rest of the interview, new hires enter a certification process.
 “Certification consists of a series of lessons and design prompts that are reviewed by a team of style leads,” explains Wood.
 “Once they complete certification, there's a final three-part test that uses different ‘customer’ prompts ranging in difficulty.
 The test is scored based on candidates’ ability to produce a cohesive and beautiful space and fully address a customer's needs.”

 Upon passing that test, stylists are admitted to the Modsy Style Network, which has nearly 100 people.
 In the first stage of employment, they undergo styling reviews by managers—and all stylists have periodic performance audits throughout their tenure to ensure they continue to meet Modsy’s standards.